anaheino/booksnstuff/README.md

 Some of the stuff in this application is a bit stupid and hacky because this is a proof of concept project that is meant to demonstrate most important parts of enterprise java applications.

 As a the most glaring example, this project does not have an actual front-end, just a simple PoC thymeleaf .html-files.
-In real life all thymeleaf-idiocy anmd viewControllers related to it would be removed and replaced with actual front-end library/framework, such as react/angular/vue.
+In real life all thymeleaf-idiocy and viewControllers related to it would be removed and replaced with actual front-end library/framework, such as react/angular/vue.

 The project is split into three services: common-backend, bookapp and userapp.